Wentril/kubernetes_workshop/course.md

 A ReplicaSet is a higher-level abstraction that manages Pods, ensuring that the desired number of replicas are running.

-f a Pod fails, the ReplicaSet will automatically create a new one to maintain the desired count (this is its self-healing capability).
+If a Pod fails, the ReplicaSet will automatically create a new one to maintain the desired count (this is its self-healing capability).

 While a ReplicaSet handles replication and self-healing, it does not provide advanced deployment features like rolling updates or rollbacks.
 That's why Deployments are built on top of ReplicaSets.